flastar-fr/time_execution_comparator/README.md

 Import ExecutionComparator class and use compare_execution that takes functions as arguments and iterations.

-You need to install the easy-console-libary
+You need to install the easy-console-libary.
+You also need the tqdm library (if you don't want to use it, check the versions before it gets used).

 Make sure that your functions don't need arguments